 - Leave the original to sit in the putty for at least 20 minutes after the putty has set, to ensure it is fully cured.
 Gentle heat or a warm environment will speed curing time.

-- Press the putty into the deepest areas first, or press out from the centre, to avoid pulling the putty away from the original as you create the mold.
+- Press the putty into the deepest areas first, or press out from the center, to avoid pulling the putty away from the original as you create the mold.

 - If you didn't mix enough putty, don't panic!
 Make sure the first coat at least thinly covers the detail areas you want to copy.
 You can add backing material later.